ShobaS/Daily-Log/log.md

 Day 59:
 Worked on moving task from active to completed list in todo app.
 Understood a little bit about how things actually work.
 Feeling good:)

+Day 60:
+Added clearall functionality and have done the deletion of completed tasks.Have to work on the UI and improve it.